Oichkatzelesfrettschen/linux-486/README.md

 ### Kernel compression

 This build now uses **LZO** compression for the kernel image.
-LZO decompresses much faster than the previous LZMA setting at the cost of a slightly larger `bzImage`.
-Even with LZO the image still fits on the 1.44M boot floppy.
-If you need the smallest possible image, switch back to LZMA but expect slower boot times.
+LZO decompresses much faster than the previous LZMA setting but produces a `bzImage` around **1.1&nbsp;MB** with the supplied configuration.
+This easily fits on a 1.44M floppy but is too large for a 720K disk.

+For 720K targets, enable LZMA compression (`CONFIG_KERNEL_LZMA=y`) and disable unnecessary built‑ins so the final image stays under 720K.
+With only the compression method changed, the kernel is roughly **930&nbsp;KB**.
+To shrink further, trim built‑ins such as rarely used file systems or drivers and rebuild until `build-linux.sh` reports a size below **720 KB**.